Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**08/21/2020**
+* ⌛ React docs (continued)
+* "If you imagine a component tree as a waterfall of props, each component's state is like an additional water source that joins it at an arbitrary point but also flows down"

 **08/19/2020**
 * MemoStarted note taking React's docs, in preparation for ZTM's React course
 * Neat security feature: using JSX prevents XSS (cross-site scripting) attacks by converting embedded values to strings